 Blue Water Task Force

 Surfrider Foundation deploys the power of citizen science to gather data about bacteria levels present in ocean water at local beaches.
-Every two weeks, volunteers go to over a dozen beaches aross the island to collect and share the data.
+Every two weeks, volunteers go to 17 beaches across the island to collect and share the data.
 VIEW DATA HERE.

 This program exists to alert citizens and officials in their communities about water quality problems and to work toward solutions.
 If you want to volunteer to become a citizen scientist, e-mail our BWTF Coordinator Dan Amato at email@example.com.

-BWTF data supplements the work of the DOH.
-The DOH Clean Water Branch’s water quality data is available for all of the public.
+BWTF data supplements the work of the Hawaii Department of Health (DOH).
+The DOH Clean Water Branch’s water quality data is available to the public.
 For more information, or to report a spill, go to the Clean Water Branch’s website or simply call the Clean Water Branch at 808-586-4309.

 Can you surf after it rains?